wang-jessica/6.8801_pelops/README.md

 -contains all WPW ECGS from this database: https://data.mendeley.com/datasets/6jd4rn2z9x/1 -still need to convert them to a .csv (now in .xlsx) -each file has 12 leads, 10 second segments, Fs=500Hz
+WPW-Automated:
+- contains all WPW ECGs from this database: https://data.mendeley.com/datasets/6jd4rn2z9x/1
+- still need to convert them to a .csv (now in .xlsx)
+- each file has 12 leads, 10 second segments, Fs=500Hz

+WPW_Automated_China_CSV
+- 100 WPW ECGs converted to CSV format